DO-IT Does the President's Summit

 One of the responsibilities placed upon every DO-IT Scholar is that they must disseminate information concerning the DO-IT program to individuals who may be a beneficiary and/or a benefactor to the program.
 Scholars have fulfilled this requirement by: addressing a School Board, communicating with colleagues, writing articles for various publications, corresponding with individuals by means of electronic mail, and myriad other methods.
 One method DO-IT employs to propagate itself is attendance at conferences around the country by DO-IT staff and/or emissaries.
 One special conference DO-IT attended this year was the Presidents' Summit in Philadelphia.

 On April 27, 1997, the Summit opened with delegates assisting in the clean-up of a neighborhood in Philadelphia.
 This conference, with the central theme of community service, gave DO-IT a fortuitous opportunity to publicize its efforts to serve individuals with disabilities.
 Winning the NII award in 1995, DO-IT was invited to host a display which showcased program efforts.
 Staff members Julie Smallman, Darin Stageberg, and Sheryl Burgstahler served as spokespersons for the DO-IT program, speaking with the delegates who visited the DO-IT booth.
-However, the DO-IT staff felt that it would be beneficial to have a DO-IT Scholar attend the Summit so that he/she could share his/her experience with the delegates.
+However, the DO-IT staff felt that it would be beneficial to have a DO-IT Scholar attend the Summit so that they could share their experience with the delegates.
 Serendipity would have it that I, living in Pennsylvania, would have the opportunity to share my experience in the DO-IT program with the delegates in Philadelphia.
 I became a DO-IT Scholar in 1996 and I am blind.

 I have been asked to recount DO-IT's experience at the Summit, and I shall present some of the highlights.
 The days' activities consisted primarily of speaking with delegates who stopped to learn about DO-IT.
 (Delegates came from many states, if not all the states, and, were officials of differing degree.)